csc-training/gis-research-days-2022/README.md

 4. Conceptual workflow
 5. Steps that require supercomputer/expected bottleneck

+3 groups of people:
+* have done something with Puhti (advanced)
+* have an idea about using Puhti in future (intermediate)
+* no idea yet (beginners)

+Advanced: What was difficult/challenges?

 Newcomers: think about how to get from current workflow (possibly GUI) to Puhti

 Everyone by themselves, then present in group/ full audience

-Tell to ask lots of questions. rather than
+Tell to ask lots of questions. rather than looking to docs

 Leave out parallelisation